neophiles/KlimaTech/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Presko_Logo Screen Shot][Presko-screenshot]](https://github.com/neophiles/KlimaTech/blob/main/frontend/public/logo/name_logo.png)

-Presko is a web-based, mobile-first application that provides real-time local heat indices and personalized dashboards based on user type — such as students, outdoor workers, office employees, and home-based users.
+PRESKO is a web-based, mobile-first application that provides real-time local heat indices and personalized dashboards based on user type — such as students, outdoor workers, office employees, and home-based users.
-With tailored “Init Tips”, Presko helps users adapt their daily routines to the weather and stay safe during rising temperatures.
+With tailored “InitTips”, Presko helps users adapt their daily routines to the weather and stay safe during rising temperatures.

-The app also features an interactive map that helps users locate the nearest “Presko Spots” — designated cool areas or safe zones where people can rest, recover, and stay hydrated during extreme heat.
+The app also features an interactive map that helps users locate the nearest “PreskoSpots” — designated cool areas or safe zones where people can rest, recover, and stay hydrated during extreme heat.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With